 The measurement of EIT's impact will be continuously improved over the next programming period taking into account the lessons learnt and the experiences gained so far.
-The EIT will apply an evaluation, reporting and monitoring framework ensuring coherence with the overall approach taken for Horizon Europe while catering for flexibility.
-The EIT will reinforce its comprehensive review of the performance of each KIC prior to the expiry of their seventh year of activity to support an EIT Governing Board decision on the continuation or termination of their financial support, in line with Horizon Europe framework for European Partnerships.
+The EIT will apply an evaluation, reporting and monitoring framework in line with the EIT Monitoring and Evaluation Strategy adopted in 2022 ensuring coherence with the overall approach taken for Horizon Europe while catering for flexibility.
+The EIT will reinforce its comprehensive assessment of the performance of each KIC prior to the expiry of their seventh year of activity to support an EIT Governing Board decision on the continuation or termination of their financial support, in line with Horizon Europe framework for European Partnerships.

 The periodic evaluation of the EIT's activities, including those managed through the KICs, will be carried out by the Commission in line with the provisions of the EIT Regulation and Horizon Europe Regulation.
-The EIT will prepare in 2022 to carry out the interim reviews of EIT Urban Mobility and EIT Manufacturing in 2023, covering the first three years of the framework partnership agreements with the two KICs.
+The EIT will prepare in 2023 to carry out the interim reviews of EIT Urban Mobility and EIT Manufacturing in 2023, covering the first three years of the framework partnership agreements with the two KICs.
 In addition, each KIC will be subject to a thorough review by the EIT before the end of the 7th and the 15th year of operation under the Framework Partnership Agreements.
-The seven-year assessment will be performed for the second wave of KICs EIT Health and EIT RawMaterials to cover their first seven years of operation, i.e. the period from 2015 to 2021.
-The assessment was initiated in 2021 conducted by independent external experts/consultants, supervised by the EIT.
-Based on the experts' Final Reports, the EIT Governing Board, in accordance with the EIT Regulation and EIT SIA, will take its decision, following a consultation with the MSRG on whether to continue or discontinue the EIT's financial support and communicate it to the concerned KICs in 3Q 2022 the latest.
-A similar process will be carried out later on for the 3rd wave KIC, EIT Food, covering the 7-year period from 2017 to 2023.
+The seven-year assessment will be performed for the third wave KIC (EIT Food) to cover their first seven years of operation, i.e. the period from 2017 to 2023.
+The assessment will be initiated in 2023 conducted by independent external experts/consultants, supervised by the EIT.
+Based on the experts' Final Report, the EIT Governing Board, in accordance with the EIT Regulation and EIT SIA, will take its decision, following a consultation with the MSRG on whether to continue or discontinue the EIT's financial support and communicate it to the concerned KICs in 2Q 2024 the latest.